 CSOMA DE KŐRÖS, Alexander (Kőrösi Csoma Sándor).
 Kőrös, Kovászna, Transylvania (now Chiuruş, Covasna in Romania) 27.3.1784 — Darjeeling 11.4.1842.
 Hungarian Tibetologist, in Ladakh and India 1822-42.
-Born of poor parents, András Csoma and Krisztina Getse (Ilona Göcz), belonging to the military nobility known as Székely.
-Birth year sometimes given as 1787 and 1788, but usually 1784; Háromszék (then larger unit of which Covasna was part) 4.4.1784 in some sources refers to his baptism (Le Calloch’ in RHR 1987, 357).
-In the age of 15 he was sent to the Nagy-Enyed (now Aiud) College of nobility, graduated therefrom in 1807 and became teacher at the college.
+Born of poor parents, András Csoma, a peasant and soldier, and Krisztina Getse (Ilona Göcz), belonging to the military nobility known as Székely (Sicules).
+Birth year is sometimes given as 1787 and 1788, even 1789, but usually 1784; Háromszék (then the larger unit of which Kovászna was part) 4.4.1784 in some sources refers to his baptism (Le Calloch’ in RHR 1987, 357).
+In the age of 15 he was sent to the Nagy-Enyed (now Aiud) Calvinist college of nobility, graduated therefrom in 1807 and became teacher at the college.
 He learned German, French, Latin, Greek, and Hebrew.
-In 1816-18 he studied with a scholarship for learning English at Göttingen, but also Arabic under Eichhorn.
-After further studies of Slavonian languages in Zagreb he began his great journey to the east on 30th October 1819 with the intention of finding roots of Hungarians in Central Asia or Tibet.
+In 1816-18 he studied with a scholarship for learning English at Göttingen, but took also theology and Arabic under Eichhorn.
+After further studies of Slavonian languages in Kolozsvár and Zagreb he began his great journey to the east on 30th October 1819 with the intention of finding the supposedly Hunnic roots of Hungarians in Central Asia or Mongolia.